Timing and Structure

 5. The nonlinear Schrödinger equation (NLSE): Kerr effect and its impact on transmission systems, soliton as a solution of the simplified NLSE, perturbative solution of the NLSE, nonlinear interference power spectral density and its application to system design

-6. Noise in optical fibre communication systems: shot noise, quantum noise (photon statistics, zero-point energy), thermal noise (for both classical and quantum systems), amplified spontaneous emission (ASE) noise (Heisenberg’s uncertainty principle and the minimum noise power from an optical amplifier), noise figure and gain saturation in optical amplifiers, noise from lasers (RIN and phase noise).
+6. Noise in optical fibre communication systems: shot noise, quantum noise (photon statistics, zero-point energy), thermal noise (for both classical and quantum systems), principles of operation for the EDFA, amplified spontaneous emission (ASE) noise (Heisenberg’s uncertainty principle and the minimum noise power from an optical amplifier), noise figure and gain saturation in optical amplifiers, noise from lasers (RIN and phase noise).

 7. Digital coherent transceivers:Advanced modulation formats including dual polarisation QPSK, digital signal processing (frequency domain implementation of FIR filters, adaptive equalisation), synchronisation algorithms, forward error correction (and channel capacity, ultimate limits including quantum limit for an ideal receiver